eric-hashempour/comfort-food-analysis/README.md

 - Polarized distributions in subjective wellbeing, highlighting strong “all-or-none” response tendencies in life rewarding and healthy feeling measures.

+# 📌 Implications & Recommendations

+Based on the observed patterns, the analysis suggests several practical implications:

+- Health and nutrition initiatives should be tailored by gender and self-perception accuracy, as calorie education appears more impactful for males with inaccurate weight perception than for females.

+- For females, wellbeing-focused messaging may be more effective than purely corrective calorie education, since moderate perception awareness gaps are associated with higher life satisfaction.

+- Misalignment between perceived health and calorie awareness can serve as an early signal to identify individuals who may benefit from personalized guidance rather than generic nutrition advice.

+- Because comfort-food preferences remain relatively stable, effective dietary strategies should emphasize moderation and healthier substitutions instead of complete elimination of preferred foods.

+- The polarized distribution of wellbeing responses suggests future surveys and wellness programs should use more granular scales or follow-up questions to better capture subjective health states.

 # 📬 Contact

 If you'd like feedback or suggestions, feel free to reach out through GitHub or open an issue.